 Do you notice your cat vomiting from time to time?
 Usually, it could just be due to an upset tummy.
-However, there could be several reasons behind it, so let’s find them out one by one:
+There could be several reasons behind it though, so keep on reading.

 Cats love to groom themselves.
-They are born hairdressers!
-Sometimes, they even love to groom their fellow furry feline in the house.
+They were born hairdressers!
+Sometimes, they even love to groom their fellow furry felines in the house.

-If this is the case, they may swallow too much hair and this may cause vomiting.
+If this is the case, they may swallow too much hair, which can cause vomiting.
 If you notice cylindrical plugs lying on your floor with a significant amount of fluid, your cat may be suffering from a hairball problem.
-Sometimes it’d be clear liquid vomiting.
+Sometimes it can even be clear liquid vomiting.

-The perfect diet for your kitty consists of meat since cats are carnivores and would need excellent protein sources.
-It’s applicable on feeding raw meat too.
+The perfect diet for your kitty consists of meat, since cats are carnivores and need excellent protein sources.
+This is also applicable when feeding raw meat as well.

-Transitioning cats to a new diet may cause a negative stomach reaction and vomiting.
-It may be due to an ingredient that they are allergic to, or they are just not used to it yet.
+Transitioning cats to a new diet may cause a negative stomach reaction and trigger vomiting.
+This could be due to an ingredient that they are allergic to or that they are just not used to their new diet yet.

 - Food Intolerances or Allergies

 Like humans, cats can also suffer from food intolerances and allergies.
-If there is something in their meal that they are allergic to, vomiting may happen.
+If there is something in their meal that they are allergic to, vomiting could happen.

 Cheese, for instance, may contribute to tummy problems and vomiting in cats that are lactose intolerant.